Taking pride of place at the centre of Prešernov Trg is the 1905 Prešeren monument designed by Maks Fabiani and Ivan Zajc, and erected...

 Prešernov Trg information

 The centrepiece of Ljubljana's wonderful architectural aesthetic is this marvellous square, a public space of understated elegance that not only serves as the link between the Center district and the Old Town but as the city's favourite meeting point.
-The square itself is dominated by a monument to the national poet France Prešeren.
+Taking pride of place is the Prešeren monument (1905) designed by Maks Fabiani and Ivan Zajc, and erected in honour of Slovenia’s greatest poet, France Prešeren (1800–49).
+On the plinth are motifs from his poems.